lyndon025/playtested/src/content/article/2023-11-24-a-prequel-follow-up-that-takes-a-slightly-different-direction--impressions---soul-knight-.md

 ---
-title: "A prequel follow-up that takes a slightly different direction | Impressions - Soul Knight Prequel"
+author: lyndonguitar
+category: Review
-description: "Soul Knight Prequel marks a departure from the rogue-lite roots of its predecessor, introducing players to an adjacent genre: ARPGs.
-Boasting its own narrative set before the events of the original Soul Knight, unique characters, and a blend of pixel art and 3D graphics, Soul Knight Prequel aims to captivate both fans of the original and newcomers alike."
+description: 'Soul Knight Prequel marks a departure from the rogue-lite roots of its predecessor, introducing players to an adjacent genre: ARPGs.
+Boasting its own narrative set before the events of the original Soul Knight, unique characters, and a blend of pixel art and 3D graphics, Soul Knight Prequel aims to captivate both fans of the original and newcomers alike.'
+featured: false
 pubDate: 2023-11-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "soul-knight"]
+tags:
-featured: false
+- taptap
+- soul-knight
-thumb: ""
+thumb: ''
+title: A prequel follow-up that takes a slightly different direction | Impressions
+  - Soul Knight Prequel
 ---

 Soul Knight Prequel marks a departure from the rogue-lite roots of its predecessor, introducing players to an adjacent genre: ARPGs.
 Boasting its own narrative set before the events of the original Soul Knight, unique characters, and a blend of pixel art and 3D graphics, Soul Knight Prequel aims to captivate both fans of the original and newcomers alike.